 We held our first Repair Cafe on Saturday 26th March in Swainby Village Hall, over 30 items were examined from clocks to jumpers, from toy trains to kettles, with over 70% successfully repaired – photo gallery.

-The third Repair Cafe will be held on Saturday 25th June in Swainby Village Hall from 10am-12pm.
+The fourth Repair Café will be held on Saturday 10th September in Swainby Village Hall from 10am-12pm.
 So bring along your broken things and our volunteer repairers will work with you to fix them.
-If you would like to publicise the Stokesley Repair Cafe locally then please use the poster for our cafe – pdf, thank you.
+If you would like to publicise the Stokesley Repair Café locally then please use the poster for our café – pdf, thank you.

 While nothing last forever, a lot of the things we have are replaced when they could still be repaired if only we knew how or if there was somebody to repair them.
 The Repair Cafe idea is to get together people with things that need fixing with people who have repair skills, in an informal environment where the people needing repairs are actively involved in repairs, learning from the repairers new skills.
 Things break in all sorts of different ways, so we need repairers with all sorts of skills.

 The idea of SaVRC is not to take work away from existing repair businesses (please get in touch if you are one, we would like to add to our Repair Professionals Directory), but to fill the gap where there is no repair available.
 So while we are keen to help with bicycle repairs that some people would do themselves, if your bike needs a professional service, then check out our repair list, similarly there are a number of lawn mower repair businesses locally, however if you were going to take something to the “tip” then don’t come to SaVRC first.